tomgxz/Kraken/REPORT.md

   )
   ```

   I now added the authentication code to `auth_login_post` and `auth_signup_post` so that they could query the new database.
-This also included importing the `werkzeug.security` module to implement the hashing of passwords, and the `flask_login` module to implement the logging in system
+This also included importing the `werkzeug.security` module to implement the hashing of passwords, and the `flask_login` module to implement the logging-in system.

 <!-- Login auth -->